apache/iotdb/docs/Documentation/SystemDesign/4-StorageEngine/3-FlushManager.md

 Three threads interact through two task queues

-* encodingTaskQueue: Sorting thread-> coding thread, including three tasks
+* encodingTaskQueue: Sorting thread-> encoding thread, including three tasks

 	* StartFlushGroupIOTask：Began to persist a device (ChunkGroup), encoding does not process this command, and sends it directly to the IO thread.